 Feeding your chickens can be fun, but we are the first to admit, it can also be a pain.
 Cleaning out gunky feed, trying to hang your feeder, slogging through the rain or snow to top the feeder off before you leave for work... the list goes on and on!
 We have been there too.
-Here at OverEZ, we have created a chicken feeder that can help solve your feeding woes.Read on to see the top five feeding problems we have encountered, and how our new feeder solves them.
+Here at OverEZ, we have created a chicken feeder that can help solve your feeding woes.Read on to see the top five feeding problems we have encountered, and how our feeder solves them.

-As much as we love our girls, there is no denying that our feathered friends aren’t exactly tidy.
-When you leave a feeder on the ground, it’s an open invitation for the birds to track the feed through the coop, leave droppings in the feeder, and encourage other pests to come get a snack.
+As much as we love our girls, there is no denying that our feathered friends are not exactly tidy.
+When you leave a feeder on the ground, it is an open invitation for the birds to track the feed through the coop, leave droppings in the feeder, and encourage other pests to come get a snack.

 Instead of inviting a rowdy chicken free-for-all, the OverEZ feeder is built with three feeding stations.
 The high lip prevents spillage during eating, and the covered back prevents the chickens from walking through and scattering the feed.
 The feeding station opening is wide enough for the chickens to reach their food, but also narrow enough to prevent any icky potty situations.

 Messy eaters make for a lot of cleaning up.
 Aside from sweeping up the feed tracked everywhere, it sometimes feels like you spend as much time emptying and cleaning out the clumpy, poop-filled feeder, as you do filling it!

 The feeding station system prevents the poop and the yuck building up inside the feeder, so you can skip the daily cleanings.
-And when you do need to clean things out (every 3 months or so), just remove the extra-wide lid, shake out any remaining feed, and wipe down with a damp cloth.
+When you do need to clean things out (every 3 months or so), just remove the extra-wide lid, shake out any remaining feed, and wipe down with a damp cloth.